naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 Bitwise Operators
 ^^^^^^^^^^^^^^^^^

-& - bitwise AND; takes two bytes and performs AND on every bit.
+Bitwise AND (&); takes two bytes and performs AND on every bit.
 Will result in a 1 only if both bits are 1.

-| - bitwise OR; takes two bytes and performs OR on every bit.
+Bitwise OR (|); takes two bytes and performs OR on every bit.
 Will result in a 1 if either of the two bits is a 1.

 **ex.** Simple Example